Nathaniel-Han/Amendroid7z/README.md

-﻿Amendroid7z
+Amendroid7z
 ===========

 This is an Android File Manager based on 7zip.
+The published version can be downloaded from [Google Play](https://play.google.com/store/apps/details?id=com.nathaniel.amendroid7z).

 To compile 7zip into `Amendroid7z`, I utilized the NDK toolset provided by Google and made some modifications on the source code of 7zip.
 Just follow instructions from official documentation, I wrote an NDK-style Makefile -- `Android.mk` under folder `jni/`.
 The output of NDK, dynamic link library -- `libmy7zip.so` is under folder `libs/armeabi/`.